I’ve gotten this question about teaching tolerance – or ones that are quite similar – many times from my followers:

 Teaching tolerance is a cornerstone of effective anti-bullying programs.
-If your classroom climate is to be completely free of the effects of bullying – and if you want to set your students up to be successful in future grades – start with the basics.
+If your classroom climate is to be completely free of the effects of bullying – and if you want to set your students up to be successful in future grades – start with this basic truth:

 Whether or not we have a diverse classroom, we can start by taking advantage of teachable moments that occur in most classrooms regularly.
 Consider…